 What is forex?

 Let’s start with the basics.
-Forex, or foreign exchange, is a financial market where one currency is exchanged for another currency at a certain price.
-Forex prices are therefore quoted in pairs of currencies.
+Forex, or foreign exchange, is a financial market where one currency is exchanged for another at a certain price.
+Forex prices are quoted for currency pairs and reflect the value of one currency in relation to the value of another currency.

 What is a forex pair?

-There are always two sides to a forex price.
-As such forex prices are always quoted in pairs.
-When you buy one currency, you will always be selling another, which is its counterpart via a forex pair.
+There are always two sides to forex prices.
+As such, forex prices are always quoted in pairs.
+When you buy one currency, you must always sell another that acts as its counterpart in the forex pair.

-EUR/USD is the most popular traded forex pair in the world.
-There are two sides to the pair, the euro versus the US dollar.
-The euro (EUR) is the “base currency” (which is first) and the US dollar (USD) is known as the “quote currency” or “counter currency” (which is second).
+EUR/USD is the most traded forex pair in the world.
+The pair reflects the value of the euro compared to that of the US dollar.
+The euro (EUR) is the “base currency” (which is first) and the US dollar (USD) is the “quote currency” or “counter currency” (which is second).

-A forex pair represents the amount of the quoted currency it will take to exchange for a single unit of the base currency.
-In the EUR/USD instance, it shows how many US dollars it would take to buy 1 EUR or to sell 1 EUR.
+A forex price quote shows how many units of the quoted currency you will need to exchange a single unit of the base currency.
+In the case of EUR/USD, it shows how many US dollars it would take to buy 1 EUR or to sell 1 EUR.

 Majors, Crosses and Exotics

-Different currency pairs that are tradable on the global forex market can be bifurcated into several groups.
+Currency pairs traded on the global forex market are commonly divided into three main categories.
 In this guide, we will take a look at the currency pairs that are most commonly traded on the forex market.
-According to the United Nations, currently, there are 180 currencies across the world.
-As many as 22 currencies have included the “dollar” in their names, with some of the most popular examples being the Australian dollar, the Hong Kong dollar, the Singapore dollar, and of course, the US dollar.
+According to the United Nations, there are 180 currencies and these are used in 195 countries.
+As many as 37 currencies contain the word “dollar” in their name, with some of the most popular examples being the Australian dollar (AUD), the Hong Kong dollar (HKD), the Singapore dollar (SGD), and of course, the US dollar (USD).

-Crosses (or Minors) – these are the forex crosses that include major currencies, which are not juxtaposed with the USD.
-Popular minor pairs include EUR/JPY, EUR/GBP and EUR/CHF.
+Crosses (or Minors) – these forex pairs contain the currencies of highly developed economies but do not include the USD.
+Popular examples include EUR/JPY, EUR/GBP and EUR/CHF.

-Exotics – these are forex pairs that consist of lower trading volume currencies, most of which are paired with the USD.
-Examples are USD/TRY, USD/MXN and USD/HKD.
+Exotics – these forex pairs consist of currencies with lower trading volume, most of which are paired with the USD but not necessarily so.
+Some examples are USD/TRY, USD/MXN and USD/HKD.

 As we can see in the table below, according to the Bank of International Settlements, currencies such as the Chinese yuan (CNY) and the Hong Kong dollar (HKD) have become increasingly popular in recent years.
-They are now widely traded and rival some of the major currencies in their volume levels.
-It is also interesting to see that NZD/USD is the only forex pair in the majors group to have seen its trading volume decline over the 2022 triennial survey period.
+They are now widely traded and rival some of the major currencies in terms of volume.
+It is also interesting to see that NZD/USD is the only major forex pair to have seen its trading volume decline over the 2022 triennial survey period.

-Thanks to the triennial survey carried out by the Bank of International Settlements, we have composed a table of the daily volumes of the most popular currency pairs and the change in their trading volumes between 2019 and 2022.
+Using data from the triennial survey carried out by the Bank of International Settlements, we composed a table of the daily trading volumes of the most popular currency pairs and how they have changed from 2019 to 2022.

 ---|---|---|---|---|---|